saxani/CG-214/README.md

 <h3>Policies, etc </h3>

 <b>Attendance: </b>Attendance will be taken at the beginning of each class.
-Students who come in later than 30 minutes after the class started will be marked absent.
+Students who come in later than 30 minutes after the class started will be marked absent. <br/>
-3 unexcused latenesses = one absence
+3 unexcused latenesses = one absence. <br/>
-3 unexcused absences = one half grade decrease (e.g. an A becomes an A-) More than 3 unexcused absences a student will receive a failing grade.
+3 unexcused absences = one half grade decrease (e.g. an A becomes an A-). <br/>
+More than 3 unexcused absences a student will receive a failing grade.
 </br>